Youth Programmes

 The Glasgow Life Youth Development Team have an officer aligned to each neighbourhood in the city to promote and develop community-based youth work programmes.
 Find out about some of our work below.

-We offer coding clubs in schools and community venues that help young people to develop skills and progress onto courses that offer qualifications through various routes including Glasgow's Code Learning Programme.
+We offer coding clubs in schools and in the community that help young people to develop skills.
+You can also progress onto courses that offer qualifications.
+This can be through various routes including Glasgow's Code Learning Programme.

 Our Awards and Accreditation programme offers accredited learning and recognised qualifications.
-These awards can help you prove the skills that you have gained by taking part in community learning activities, including working with others, problem solving and communication skills.
+These awards can help you prove the skills that you have gained by taking part in community learning activities.
+Skills include working with others, problem-solving and communication skills.

 Some awards and qualifications lead to points on the SCQF that are the same as qualifications offered in schools.

-We also support voluntary sector organisations to build capacity to run their own groups and provide accreditation to their members.
+We also support voluntary sector organisations.
+We help to build their ability to run their own groups and give accreditation to their members.

-Youth Workers are out on the streets in communities across the city to get to know young people on their terms and on their territory.
-We believe that young people don't have to access a traditional youth work activity to get support from our youth workers.
+Youth Workers are out on the streets in communities across the city.
+They get to know young people on their terms and on their territory.
+We believe all young people deserve support from our youth workers even if they don't go to a youth club.

-Young people don't have to talk to our workers but we can help give them information, support and advice on activities that are in the area and connect them with services that can support them.
-We want to build relationships and trust with the most vulnerable young people so that they will accept the help we offer.
+Young people don't have to talk to our workers, but we can help give them information, support and advice.
+We can connect them with services and activities in the area that support them.
+We want to build trust with the most vulnerable young people so that they will accept the help we offer.

-We want young people in our communities to feel valued and included, even if they don't access services and activities in buildings.
+We want young people in our communities to feel valued and included.
+This is important to us even if they don't access services and activities in buildings.

-Our health and wellbeing programme aims to provide opportunities for young people to become healthier.
+Our health and wellbeing programme aims to give opportunities for young people to become healthier.
 We deliver in schools and in the community and encourage young people to live healthy lives.

-We know that young people often struggle with mental health, and this is a priority for the team.
-We offer links to organisations that can support young people and help to develop skills that will allow young people to get the most out of their lives.
+We know that young people often struggle with mental health, and this is important for the team.
+We offer links to organisations that can support young people and help to develop skills.
+This will help young people to get the most out of their lives.

-Young people have the right to get involved in decision-making on issues that affect them.
-The team supports this right by providing programmes, training and opportunities to take part and have their voice heard through our YEP programme.
+Young people have the right to get involved in decision-making on things that affect them.
+The team supports this by running programmes, training and opportunities to have their voice heard through our YEP programme.

 You can find out all about the YEP programme by clicking here.